DNA5769/humap/README.md

 1. Finding a map api which was free and which worked well with React was quite a tough task
 2. Git Workflow
 3. There's pain after breakup and then there is debugging NodeJS
+4. Mapbox isn't the best when it comes to map apis and its react wrapper is even worse

 ## Additional Notes
 - Want to play around with the code and make changes to it yourself?
 Well **checkout** the `development` branch of this repo.